-3 Regular Datalog Evaluation: A Mechanized IVMGD-aware Engine of the engine and the main execution loop.
+3 Regular Datalog Evaluation: A Mechanized IVMGD-aware Engine

+We now describe the design of the mechanized IVMGD engine, which is based on the nonrecursive bottom-up evaluation of RD programs.
+We first describe the top-level interface of the engine and the main execution loop.
 Then, in Sec.
 3.2, we outline the building block of non-incremental clause evaluation; in Sec.
 3.3, we describe the delta-join incremental clause evaluation algorithm.
 Finally, Sec.
 3.4 explains the implementation of the delta-join heuristic in the actual engine.